 Before we start, keep in mind that requirements may vary a little bit from country to country.
 If you aren’t sure about something, just get in touch with our team of experts.
 We’ll be happy to help with your specific situation.

-Check with the Ministry of Foreign Affairs – although this isn’t nearly as scary as it sounds.
+For non-EU members applying for a course of 90 days or longer a Spanish Student Visa is always required.
+For studies shorter than 90 days you can check with the Ministry of Foreign Affairs if a visa is required – although this isn’t nearly as scary as it sounds.
 Just click on this link to see if you need one!
 It’s broken down by country.

 What do I need to get a Spanish student visa?

 First, you’ll need a letter of acceptance from the school or organization you’ll be studying at before you apply for your visa.
 (Haven’t applied yet?
 Check out just some of the exciting places you could study in Spain).

 You’ll also need to choose which type of visa you want to apply for.
 Depending on how much time you’ll be spending in Spain, you’ll need a different visa.
 We’ll explain the different types in more detail further on.